Sales Tax Information

 Demonstrator Vehicles

-Owners and licensed sales staff can be assigned a demonstrator vehicle without being assessed sales or use tax.
 Rental charges for demos are subject to tax.
-Rental charges include charge backs, whether or not formally designated as a rental.
-For more information, see Tax Commission Rule R865-19S-82.
+Rental charges include charge backs, whether or not formally called a rental.
+See Rule R865-19S-82.

 Paint, Parts and Other Purchases for Resale